Policies and teachings of Jewish groups about homosexuality

 homosexual behavior is not a battle between heterosexuals and homosexuals.

-It is not between Christians and homosexuals or Jews and homosexuals.
+Further, it is not a conflict between Christians and homosexuals or Jews and homosexuals.
 It is

 most often between: